-2017-Current: Utah Food Bank
+September 2017-Current: Utah Food Bank

-Through the food drive, we collected donations of 810 pounds of food items in addition to raising $350.
-Because the Food Bank has a spending power of $7.48 for each dollar donated, they will be able to use the funds to purchase $2,618 worth of food to feed those in need in our greater community.
+Through these projects, we have collected donations of 1819 pounds of food items in addition to raising $4662.85.
+Because the Food Bank has a spending power of $7.48 for each dollar donated, they will be able to use the funds to purchase $34,878.12 worth of food to feed those in need in our greater community.
 We have also donated 122+hrs of volunteer time at our local food bank office.

-2016 – Angel Tree
+December 2016 – Angel Tree

 In 2016 our group adopted a 7-year-old child at Christmas time, gifting him with a variety of items from his Christmas wish list.
 Our intent with this was to hold a child in the heart of giving that exists through the holiday season and throughout year.

-2015 – The Road Home
+December 2015 – The Road Home

 In December of 2015, we knit and gave warm scarves and hats to The Road Home.

-2006-2013 – Salt Lake City Festival of Trees
+2006-2014 – Salt Lake City Festival of Trees

 From 2006-2014 our group held local fundraisers such as garage sales, breakfast, & BBQ charity events to raise money to be able to donate decorated trees to be auctioned off at the Festival of Trees.
 Through our efforts, we raised $33,000 over a 9-year period for our local Primary Children’s Hospital.
 Our intent was holding children and their families in our community within the heart of connection that exists not just through the holiday season but throughout the whole year.